 Hacking is all about testing the limits.
 My problem was that this was a complex subject and not that easy to follow for a beginner.
 Some would say it’s for superior beings, hence this entry, which is meant to help you understand how reversing works and give you an incentive to understand and really get into the world of reversing.

-A debugger is a tool that will show you
+but understandable.
+A debugger is a tool that will show you the assembly

 To understand the basics of reversing, we will take a look at a great challenge for beginners.